animal-tree/Writing-stuff/Stuff15-Ongoing.md

 **Me:** Yes, there are two equally general null hypotheses besides that one: That the universe is everything and the universe is anything.

 Then rather than rising out of nothing, it arose from the combination of the three.
-Omega representing anything.
-Qualia representing everything. $\emptyset$ representing nothing.
+Omega representing anything, or the limits of representational space.
+Qualia representing everything, or $\mathbb{N}$ applied to observation $I$. $\emptyset$ representing nothing.

 **Prestigious officer of physics:** This is very philosophical.